Family Trip Destinations: Rockport, Massachusetts

 While many are packing up, getting ready to head off on a spring break getaway, before you know it summer will have arrived.
 (The current Montreal temperatures certainly have us feeling that way at least!)
 And as we all know, it’s never too early to plan for that next family trip.
 Chalets on the lake Up North are getting booked, beach houses in Ogonquit, Maine have been reserved since last summer.
-So I wanted to share one of our family’s most favourite nearby destinations to add to your list of options.
+So I wanted to share one of our family’s most favourite nearby family trip destinations to add to your list of options.

 I started visiting Rockport, Massachusetts when I was a kid.
 We would travel there every summer with different families and my memories of this little quaint, fishing town are ever-lasting.
 We’ve been going back since Hannah was just 18 months old, creating family memories of our own.